Image credit: PxHere

-By working hard on the UX of your store, you can mitigate a lot of the demand for support.
+By working hard on the UX of your store and havin a user-centered design or approach, you can mitigate a lot of the demand for support.
 For instance, you can create action scripts regarding the most common queries, and implement a live chatbot to seamlessly screen support requests on a 24/7 basis.
 You can also add an FAQ section to your site, make the UI clearer, improve the checkout process, space out your text… really, anything that will make the site better to use.

 When you view UX from that perspective, it becomes clear that the cost of investing in UX pales in comparison to the cost of not investing in it: losing out on sales to your competitors, facing the churn of ceaselessly needing to find new prospects, and having to frequently step in to deal with the issue stemming from your confusing website.